s-boardman/PyGlow/README.md

 It was started as "PiGlow" by Jason (@Boeeerb https://github.com/Boeeerb/PiGlow) but i (@ben_leb) decided to fork it to provide a more clean and easier to use module.

+## Features

+ - Control a single LED, a single Arm, a single color or any combination of this
+ - Gamma Correction

 ## Files

  - pyglow.py - Python module you'll import into your script